IBM Z® Open Editor

 1. Navigate to the Mainframe DEV website.

-4. You are then redirected to the Software License Agreement page.
+4. You are redirected to the Software License Agreement page.
 Review the License Agreement and click I Agree.
 It prompts you to save or open a compressed .zip file in your browser.

 5. Save the compressed .zip file to your workstation.